Sports in Syracuse: Football

 Syracuse had a professional football team from 1890 to 1900 known as the Syracuse Athletic Association, the independent All-Syracuse team which was known in 1921 as the Syracuse Pros in the American Professional Football Association before leaving the league and reverting to the All-Syracuse team, and briefly in the 1936 American Football League season known as the Syracuse Braves.

 In 1902, the first World Series of Football was played at New York's original Madison Square Garden.
 The five teams in the tournament were the New York Knickerbockers, Syracuse AC, Warlow AC, the Orange (New Jersey) AC, and New York.
-Syracuse won the tournament 6-0 with Glenn (Pop) Warner at guard.
-The December 28, 1902, game where Syracuse defeated New York 5-0 at Madison Square Garden is credited as the first indoor pro football game.
+Syracuse won the tournament 6–0 with Glenn (Pop) Warner at guard.
+The December 28, 1902, game where Syracuse defeated New York 5–0 at Madison Square Garden is credited as the first indoor pro football game.

 The Syracuse Express were established in 1984, and were members of the Mid Continental Football League, before that league contracted into the Midwest.
 They joined the upstart New York Amateur Football League (NYAFL), where they became one of the league's premier teams, along with their rivals, the Buffalo Gladiators.
 After absorbing the Cortland Warriors, in 1999 the team became the Central New York Express, although they still played their games in suburban Syracuse.
 The Express won one NYAFL title in 2003.
 The NYAFL merged to become the Northeastern Football Alliance and with the change, the team changed and was replaced by a new team named the Syracuse Shock.

 Syracuse had a team for one season in the American Indoor Football League called the Syracuse Soldiers.

 Syracuse has a minor league football team, Syracuse Strong.

 Ice hockey

 Syracuse has had several American Hockey League teams, which traditionally did not last longer than three seasons.
 The Syracuse Blazers began play in the Eastern Hockey League in 1973.
 The league disbanded in 1973; the team then affiliated with the North American Hockey League.
-1994 marked the introduction of a new team, the Syracuse Crunch, which have been playing at the Upstate Medical University since.
+1994 marked the introduction of a new team, the Syracuse Crunch, which have been playing at the Upstate Medical University Arena since.